VraiHack/Offensive-Hardware-Security/README.md

 - First, having full image on the hardware security attacks (no cover for counter-measures) by presenting them without complexity.
 - And second, to demonstrate the importance of these attack on our daily life.

+### Disclaimer
 The bibliographic search presented herein was conducted and completed as an independent consultant.
 None of the research presented herein was conducted under the auspices of my current employer or university.
 All the information presented in this research are referenced to their original owners and publishers, there is no copy past.
 Some opinions and exercises expressed in this research are mine only and do not reflect the views, information, or opinions of my current employer.
 This is bibliographic search and not a book.
 And always remember that a good Hacker is a good researcher.

 Also you can donate here in case this respond respond to your need: